pratyushsingh97/LanguageTranslatorPublic/ReadMe.md

 2. On line 172, change the `mapping` variable to the corresponding [language code](https://cloud.ibm.com/docs/language-translator?topic=language-translator-translation-models).

 ### Modifications in background.py
 1. Deploy the cloud functions as an [API](https://cloud.ibm.com/docs/openwhisk?topic=openwhisk-apigateway) to your IBM Cloud account.
+The cloud function for translation are in the *cloud_functions* folder.
 2. Change line 56 to the Cloud Function API URL.

 ## How to Run